-Our main source of liquidity is operating cash flows, supplemented by borrowings to fund working capital requirements and significant transactions.
+Our main source of liquidity is operating cash flows, supplemented by borrowings.
 Our principal liquidity requirements are for working capital, capital expenditures, principal and interest payments on debt and acquisitions.
 Approximately half of our long-term debt is at fixed interest rates with manageable repayment schedules through 2021.
 The remainder of our long-term debt is at variable rates on an unsecured revolving credit facility that is due in 2016.
 Substantially all of our borrowings originate in the U.S., which has limited our exposure to non-U.S. credit markets and to currency exchange rate fluctuations.

-In November 2011, we amended the unsecured senior revolving credit facility that we entered into in 2010 to increase the facility from \$250.0 million to \$300.0 million and extend the term of the facility until November 2016.
-The amended credit agreement provides for borrowings up to \$300.0 million and is subject to certain commitment fees.
+Our unsecured senior revolving credit facility provides for borrowings up to \$300.0 million through 2016 and is subject to certain commitment fees.
 Loans made under the senior revolving credit facility bear interest at a variable rate.
 Loan proceeds may be used for general corporate purposes, including working capital, permitted acquisitions, capital expenditures and repayment of existing indebtedness.
 The credit agreement also provides for an uncommitted incremental facility that permits us, subject to certain conditions, to request an increase in the senior credit facility of up to \$50.0 million.
-At December 31, 2011, \$130.0 million of the \$300.0 million senior revolving credit facility was unused.
+At December 31, 2012, \$185.0 million of the \$300.0 million senior revolving credit facility was unused.